trish-2610/Sentiflix/README.md

+# 🎬 SentiFlix
-# 🎬 Movie Review Sentiment Analysis using ANN
+## Movie Reviews Sentiment Analyzer using RNN

 This project focuses on building a **binary classification model** to predict whether a movie review is **positive or negative** using deep learning techniques.
 The model leverages **word embeddings** and a **simple RNN** architecture.